When Do I Find Time To Be Creative?

 - Growth of In-House Creative Teams

 One solution for this is making it easy for stakeholders to pull up their old briefs for a similar type of job and copy and paste into the new brief.
-Workflow systems that allow you to create templates for jobs can also really cut down on the time it takes to complete a brief, and also prevent creative teams from having to double back to old job files to find the specs.
-It’s a win-win.
+Workflow systems that allow you to create templates for jobs can also really cut down on the time it takes to complete a brief and prevent creative teams from having to double back to old job files to find the specs.
+It is a win-win.

-Having a process that allows for controlled review and approval is critical in today’s fast-paced world.
-Some workflow systems, like Lytho Workflow, actually allow you to create what I call “Ultimate Approvers” who have final say over the feedback, deleting what they don’t want done, so the creative team gets one set of approved changes, one time.
-Now that’s efficient!
+Have a process that allows for controlled review and approval.
+Some workflow systems, like Lytho Workflow, allow you to create approvers who finalize feedback.
+They can delete what they want to skip, so the creative team receives approved changes steadily.
+Now that is efficient.
 With this system, the creative team only sees one set of consistent feedback.
-This helps creative teams avoid the time-consuming back and forth that results from conflicting feedback.
+This helps creative teams avoid the time-consuming back and forth those results from conflicting feedback.

-Make the creative brief part of the job opening process in your workflow system.
-Create templates that don’t allow clients to skip questions.
+Make the brief part of the job opening process in your workflow system.
+Create templates that do not allow clients to skip questions.
 Explain the importance of the brief in the job process to your clients.
-For new jobs or projects that are complex, always begin the job process with a kick off meeting so clients and creative team members can discuss the brief and make sure everyone is on the same page.
-Spend a little more time on the front end to get all the information you need, and you’ll shave time off the back end and cut back on those pesky admin tasks.
+For new jobs or projects that are complex, always begin the job process with a kickoff meeting.
+In this way, clients and team members can discuss the brief and be on the same page.
+Spend a little more time on the front end to get all the information you need, and you will shave time off the back end and cut back on those annoying admin tasks.

-Maybe it’s time for in-house teams to adopt a structure that mirrors the external agency side.
-I am a huge advocate for account managers handling clients, so creative teams can avoid the constant interruptions.
-And letting your workflow solution support accounts, traffic, and creative teams to keep time spent on admin work down for everyone.
-I adopted a more traditional external agency structure for one of my large, in-house teams and there was a noticeable difference in morale as well as a higher level of creativity as a result.
-There is much to be said for hiring the right people for the right job and letting folks focus on what they do best.
+It is time for in-house teams to adopt a structure that mirrors the external agency side.
+We advocate for account managers handling clients, so creative teams can avoid constant interruptions.
+This allows your customer agents and other teams keep time spent on admin work to a minimum.
+We adopted a more traditional external agency structure for one of our large, in-house teams.
+There was a noticeable difference in morale as well as a higher level of creativity as a result.
+There is much to be said about hiring the right people for the right job and letting them focus on what they do best.